 Ms. Tease has filed and prosecuted hundreds of patent applications in such diverse areas as agricultural machinery, automotive products and components, ballistics, biotech, consumer products, digital signal processing, electronics, environmental management, garments, hand tools, industrial equipment, jewelry, laser optics, medical devices, oil and gas production, seismic recording, software, sporting goods and toys.
 (Please see the Patents and Published Applications page for a list of issued patents and published patent applications.)
 She regularly handles reexaminations and reissues and has also advised clients and provided opinion letters on freedom to operate, infringement, and invalidity issues.
 Ms. Tease has filed dozens of Patent Cooperation Treaty (PCT) applications and works with a network of foreign associates around the globe to obtain international patent protection for her clients.
 She also frequently acts as US counsel for foreign clients seeking to enter the national stage in the United States.
 Ms. Tease represents clients before the Patent Trial and Appeal Board (formerly the Board of Patent Appeals and Interferences).

 Ms. Tease has filed and prosecuted thousands of trademark applications on the state and federal level, as well as on an international level pursuant to the Madrid Protocol.
 (Please see the November 2003 Intellections® e-newsletter for more information on the Madrid Protocol.)
 Ms. Tease represents both domestic (U.S.) and foreign clients in trademark matters, and she has developed a network of trademark attorneys throughout the world with whom she collaborates in advising clients on international trademark matters.
 In addition to filing and prosecuting trademark applications, Ms. Tease regularly advises clients on trademark infringement and dilution issues.
-She has also represented both U.S. and foreign clients in connection with proceedings before the Trademark Trial and Appeal Bond.
+She has also represented both U.S. and foreign clients in connection with proceedings before the Trademark Trial and Appeal Board.
 Ms. Tease has substantial experience in connection with Uniform Domain-Name Dispute-Resolution Policy (UDRP) arbitrations, as well as related federal court litigation.

 Ms. Tease has managed copyright portfolios for clients and has advised authors, artists,